Effects of entanglement on vortex dynamics in the hydrodynamic representation of quantum mechanics

-\subsection{Time-dependent variational approach}
+\subsubsection{4.2.
+Time-dependent variational approach}

-Here, based on the ansatz that we previously made, we develop a formulation of vortex-vortex dynamics for two-particle entangled states in the hydrodynamic representation of quantum mechanics with nonintegrable phases.
-Unfortunately, however, the ansatz cannot be an exact solution of the two-body time-dependent Schr\"{o}dinger equation describing pointlike vortex systems.
-The key idea of our study to address this issue is to employ the time-dependent variational principle for quantum mechanics developed by Dirac \cite{Variational1} (see \cite{Variational2}).
-This theoretical approach gives us an approximate solution of the Schr\"{o}dinger equation by proposing a trial wavefunction that represents a physical model intrinsically.
-It is a powerful and useful tool for our description of the vortex dynamics.
-Then, we hope that our ansatz is regarded as the trial wavefunction for the Schr\"{o}dinger equation.
+Here, we describe a theoretical tool for developing vortex dynamics based on the ansatz.
+We stress that the ansatz cannot be an exact solution of the two-body time-dependent Schr\"{o}dinger equation.
+Nevertheless, we hope that the ansatz is a clear approximate solution that adequately represents the quantum model of the vortex system.
+To address this situation, we employ the time-dependent variational principle for quantum mechanics developed by Dirac \cite{Variational1} (see \cite{Variational2}).
+This method enables us to propose the ansatz as a trial wavefunction and to obtain an approximate solution.